Why Embedded Payments Fail Without Global Infrastructure

 Embedded payments represent a massive opportunity for ISVs and SaaS platforms, with successful implementations generating 2.5x more residual revenue than basic integrations.
 Yet most companies capture only a fraction of this potential.
 The culprit isn't the payment technology itself, it's the lack of robust global payment infrastructure to support it.
 Without proper foundations, even sophisticated platforms struggle with cross-border transactions, regulatory compliance, and merchant onboarding across multiple markets.
 Here's how to build embedded payments that actually work globally.

-Global payment infrastructure requires regulated entities in each target market
+Key Takeaways - Global payment infrastructure requires regulated entities in each target market

 - Direct acquirer relationships reduce cross-border processing costs by 30-45%